Articles

 Superconductors have zero thermopower since the charged carriers produce no entropy.
 This allows a direct measurement of the absolute thermopower of the material of interest, since it is the thermopower of the entire thermocouple as well.

-READ ALSO: What are the different variants of Linux?
+READ ALSO: What is the role of a mechanical engineer?

 How do electrons move in an electric field?